 Mercedes SL, C-class, AMG hybrids, EQS

 Mercedes is in for a big year in 2021, introducing multiple new models across a broad spectrum.
-Crucial volume lines like the C-class will be completely redesigned and revealed sometime in the Spring, while the upper-reaches of the range will also see an all-new SL.
+Crucial volume lines like the C-class have already been revealed, while the upper-reaches of the range will also see an all-new SL.
 The SL is especially interesting as it will be reformed into a smaller model more befitting its ‘Super Light’ nameplate, ditching the folding metal hard-top and sharing an all-new aluminium platform with the next AMG GT.

 AMG will also finally reveal a range of new plug-in hybrid powertrains, some topping existing model ranges like the AMG GT Four-Door, and others being featured in the next AMG S-class.
 Somewhat more controversially, AMG is also expected to utilise plug-in hybrid technology in the next AMG C-class, but rather than joining a V8 as is expected in larger models, could instead be found on the end of a four-cylinder petrol, dramatically changing the C63’s character and appeal.